ioncoincore/ion-bitbucket/doc/bootstrap.md

 **For Windows users:**
 Open explorer, and type into the address bar:

     %APPDATA%\Bitcoin

 This will open up the data folder.
 It should look like the image below.
 Copy over the bootstrap.dat from your download folder to this directory.
 ![Fig4](https://raw.githubusercontent.com/wiki/cevap/ion/assets/screenshots/bootstrap4.png)

 **For OSX users:**
 Open Finder by pressing Press [shift] + [cmd] + [g] and enter:

     ~/Library/Application Support/Bitcoin/

 **For Linux users:**
 The directory is hidden in your User folder.
 Go to:

     ~/.bitcoin/

 ### Importing the blockchain

 Now start the Bitcoin client software.
 It should show "Importing blocks from disk" like the image below.
 ![Fig5](https://raw.githubusercontent.com/wiki/cevap/ion/assets/screenshots/bootstrap5.png)

 Wait until the import finishes.
 The client will download the last days not covered by the import.
 Congratulations you have successfully imported the blockchain!

-### Is this safe?
+### Is this method safe

 Yes, the above method is safe.
 The download contains only raw blockchain data and the client verifies this on import.
 Do not download the blockchain from unofficial sources, especially if they provide `*.rev` and `*.sst` files.
 These files are not verified and can contain malicious edits.